-All organizations of any size at all should have a periodic forum for presenting information from leadership to the rest of the organization.
+All organizations of any size should have a periodic forum for presenting information from leadership to the rest of the organization.
 In the past, I’ve done this via a “Quarterly Communication Meeting.”
 Around mid-month of the new quarter, a meeting is held with all employees.
 Again the meeting is scheduled in advance and has an agenda published ahead of time.
-Communication in a large group setting like this one is mostly “one way” and should have more of a “state of the business” feel to it.
+Communication in a large group setting like this one is mostly “one way” and should have more of a “state of the business” feel.
 There can be a brief Q&A time, but actually resolving anything or making a decision in a forum this large is not easy and not really the point of this communication method.

 One of the quarterly meetings (1st quarter of the new “business year”) can be utilized as the “annual” meeting.
-Again, in a state of the business format, the previous year is discussed and the plans for the coming year are presented.
+Again, in a state of the business format, the previous year is discussed, and the plans for the coming year are presented.